mbrt/gmailctl/README.md

 the first run will probably be pretty big, but from that point on, all changes should generate a small and simple to review diff.

+### Migrate from another solution

-Another possibility is to use the `download** command, that looks up at your currently configured filters in Gmail and tries to create a configuration file matching that configuration.
+If you want to preserve your current filters and migrate to a more sane configuration gradually, you can try to use the `download` command.
+This will look up at your currently configured filters in Gmail and try to create a configuration file matching the current state.

 **NOTE:** This functionality is experimental.
-It's recommended to download the filters and check that they correspond to the remote ones, before making any changes, to avoid surprises.
+It's recommended to download the filters and check that they correspond to the remote ones before making any changes, to avoid surprises.
 Also note that the configuration file will be quite ugly, as expressions won't be reconstructed properly, but it should serve as a starting point if you are migrating from other systems.